BGGR101/tichu-game/README.md

 Tichu Multiplayer Game

 A Java-based multiplayer Tichu card game implementation, built collaboratively by a team of friends.
-This project recreates the classic Chinese card game Tichu, offering an engaging, strategy-focused experience for both casual and competitive players.
+This project recreates the card game Tichu, offering an engaging, strategy-focused experience for both casual and competitive players.
 The main purpose of this project is learning and having fun.

 Table of Contents